bobbbay/salo/README.md

 <p align="center"> A declarative, reproducible, statically-typed build/deployment toolset </p>

 **Salo** is a declarative, reproducible, statically-typed configuration language for building and deploying operating system images.
+This leads to composable, scalable, and functional operating systems in-situ.
+For more information about features, read [our documentation](https://semc-labs.github.io/Salo).

 ## Features
  * Expressive type system (dependent, first-class functions and types)